waliarubal/Jaya/README.md

 [![MIT license](https://img.shields.io/github/license/waliarubal/Jaya)](https://raw.githubusercontent.com/waliarubal/Jaya/master/LICENSE)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DEXCFJ6R48SR2)

+## About The Project

+Jaya is a small .NET Core based cross platform plug-able file explorer application which runs on Windows, Mac and Linux.
+It currently allows browsing of file system but will include integrations of cloud storage services like Dropbox, Google Drive, Sky Drive, Box, etc. in future.

-Cross platform file explorer application compatible with Windows, Mac and Linux operating systems.
-This project is in alpha at the moment so it's not suitable for general use.
+This project is in beta at the moment so it's not suitable for general use.

 ## Screenshot
 Dark Theme